One unit of credit equals four semester hours.

 GEO 495 Honors Independent Research

-This course affords Honors Program students the opportunity to design and implement a significant research project in the field of geography and geosciences culminating in an appropriate public dissemination of the research methods and findings.
-This course must be taken concurrently with another 300-400 course in the major or minor, facilitating faculty supervision and guidance.
+This course gives Honors Program students the opportunity to design and implement a significant research project in the field of geography and geosciences culminating in an appropriate public dissemination of research methods and findings.
+This course must be taken concurrently with another 300- or 400- level course in the major or minor, facilitating faculty supervision and guidance.
 Repeatable for credit.
 Permission of the faculty supervisor and the director of the Honors Program required prior to registration.
-Fall Term, January Term, Spring Term, Summer Term.